Bangladesh: Health

 Roughly 60% of the population had access to drinking water in 2022.
 In 2002, it was estimated that half of the drinking water was polluted with arsenic, exceeding levels of 10 micrograms per litre.
 Bangladesh is crippled with one of the worst air qualities in the world, mostly concentrated in the densely populated urban areas, especially the capital Dhaka and its metropolitan area.
 The World Bank estimated that roughly 80,000–90,000 deaths occurred in Bangladesh due to the drastic effects of air pollution in 2019.
-It was second-leading cause of death and disability, costing the country roughly 4–4.4% per cent of its total GDP.
+It was second-leading cause of death and disability, costing the country roughly 4–4.4% of its total GDP.

 As of 2022, the overall life expectancy in Bangladesh at birth was 74 years (72 years for males and 76 years for females).
 It has a comparably high infant mortality rate (24 per 1,000 live births) and child mortality rate (29 per 1,000 live births).
 As of 2020, maternal mortality remains high, clocking at 123 per 100,000 live births.
 Bangladesh is a key source market for medical tourism for various countries, mainly India, due to its citizens dissatisfaction and distrust over their own healthcare system.

 The main causes of death are coronary artery disease, stroke, and chronic respiratory disease; comprising 62% and 60% of all adult male and female deaths, respectively.
 Malnutrition is a major and persistent problem in Bangladesh, mainly affecting the rural regions, more than half of the population suffers from it.
 Severe acute malnutrition affects 450,000 children, while nearly 2 million children have moderate acute malnutrition.
-For children under the age of five, 52% are affected by anaemia, 41% are stunted, 16% are wasted, and 36% are underweight.
-A quarter of women are underweight and around 15% have short stature, while over half also suffer from anaemia.
+For children under the age of five, 52% are affected by anemia, 41% are stunted, 16% are wasted, and 36% are underweight.
+A quarter of women are underweight and around 15% have short stature, while over half also suffer from anemia.
 Bangladesh was ranked 84th out of the 127 countries listed in the 2024 Global Hunger Index.

 Culture

 Holidays and festivals

-Traditional festivals include Pahela Baishakh (Bengali New Year), which is the major festival of Bengali culture; with widespread festivities.
+Traditional festivals include Pahela Baishakh (Bengali New Year), which is the major festival of Bengali culture, with widespread festivities.
 Pohela Falgun coincides with Valentine's Day, and is celebrated with a display of music, dance and other cultural activities.
 Other festivals include Nabonno and Poush Parbon, which celebrate new harvests of crops.
 Shakrain is an annual celebration, observed by flying kites, occurring at the end of Poush, the ninth month of the Bengali calendar.
 The festival coincides with Makar Sankranti celebrated in India and Nepal.